FrankPfattheicher/stonehenge/README.md

 * single responsible refactoring to isolate ServiceStack
 * Replace ServiceStack due to V4.0 is no more open source
 * Microsoft Azure hosted version
+* Replace long running polls by modern communication as soon as commonly supported
+#### Future Plans
 * Use self hostet webkit
-* Replace long running polls by modern communication as soon as ServiceStack (and IE) supports it